mmingli/FL-Development/README.md

-# Federated Learning boilerplate code in PyTorch
+# Federated Learning in PyTorch

+In progress...